-The Sixth Circuit's holding in Nichols is not persuasive.
-First, Nichols did not address the remedy of dismissal; but to the extent one could infer from Nichols that dismissal of an indictment, like exclusion, would not be an appropriate remedy for selective enforcement, such a result cannot be squared with Yick Wo, where as noted above, the Supreme Court ordered the remedy of discharge; notably, the fact that a § 1983 civil lawsuit was theoretically available was not a factor.11 association with the Fourth Amendment.
-Apart from the fact that the Fourteenth Amendment is a different constitutional source providing for different protections than the Fourth Amendment, 12 in Nichols, "there was no intrusion at all on Nichols's personal liberties by the initial actions of the officer [-] [t]here was no search, no seizure."
+Furthermore, in Nichols, the Sixth Circuit's decision was based on its reluctance to graft the remedy exclusion on to the Fourteenth Amendment because of that remedy's traditional association with the Fourth Amendment.
+Apart from the fact that the Fourteenth Amendment is a different constitutional source providing for different protections than the Fourth Amendment,12 in Nichols, "there was no intrusion at all on Nichols's personal liberties by the initial actions of the officer [-][t]here was no search, no seizure."
 Id. at 795.
 Under those circumstances, the Court appeared to view exclusion is an extreme remedy.
-Here, in contrast, Defendants were subject to seizure and then referred to federal authority for prosecution for charges which entailed an enhanced mandatory minimum sentence.
-13 Unlike Nichols, the selective enforcement here did operate to inflict a substantial intrusion upon Defendants' personal liberties.
+Here, in contrast, Defendants were subject to seizure and then referred to federal authority for prosecution for charges which entailed an enhanced mandatory minimum sentence.13 Unlike Nichols, the selective enforcement here did operate to inflict a substantial intrusion upon Defendants' personal liberties.